I’m product-testing & tasting my way through the army of protein powders, one can at a time.

-My Amazon search for vegan collagen turned up this page of products, and I see vegan collagen “builders” & “boosters” sprinkled in there.
+My Amazon search for vegan collagen turned up this page of products, and I see several vegan collagen “builders” & “boosters” sprinkled in there.

 Scanning their supplement facts & ingredients lists, I found NO collagen, though notice how the word Collagen is prominently displayed on a lot of their packaging. 😉

 What are the side effects of taking collagen?